 Modification of the gold surface with charged ligands or molecules such as amine-PEG, carboxyl-PEG, oligonucleotides or proteins generally results in a change in the surface charge, which can be seen by an altered migration pattern (direction or migration distance) in agarose gel electrophoresis, see Figure 7.
 Also, surface coating with biomolecules such as proteins increases the size of the nanoparticles, thereby slowing down their electrophoretic speed when compared to unmodified gold nanoparticles.

 Gel electrophoresis can thus be effectively used in optimizing the conjugation conditions of molecules onto gold nanoparticles, by revealing the point of saturation beyond which increased loading of molecules causes no further migration shift of the band.
 Agarose gel electrophoresis can also be used for separation followed by isolation and purification of individual components after functionalization.

 Figure 7.
 Agarose gel analysis of two types of gold nanorods functionalized with either methoxy-PEG-SH or carboxyl-PEG-SH.
 Note the change in migration pattern between the mPEG and cPEG functionalized samples due to an increased negative charge on the resulting particles.
 Also, the 700nm absorbing cPEG functionalized gold nanorods migrate faster in the gel than the 650nm cPEG functionalized rods due to their overall smaller size.

 Gold nanoparticles are often conjugated with bio-recognition molecules such as antibodies to serve as probes in various bioassays.
-It is not only important to ensure the proper conjugation and stability using aforementioned methods such as UV-Vis measurement, but it is also essential to confirm the functionality of the conjugate, i.e., specific binding of target analytes.
+It is not only important to ensure proper conjugation and stability using aforementioned methods such as UV-Vis measurement, but it is also essential to confirm the functionality of the conjugate, i.e., specific binding of target analytes.